mlange-42/chrono-photo/docs/tutorial_recording.md

 Of course, the decision is a trade-off between wide depth-of-field and high shutter speed (see [Shutter speed](#shutter-speed)).

+### White balance

+In order to avoid color differences between images (of between video frames), automatic white balancing (AWB) should be turned **off**.
+Choose a white balancing preset according the light conditions.

+This is of particular importance when taking photos rather than videos.

+## Summary

+[TODO]

 #### To next tutorial: [Preparing video material](tutorial_prepare.md)